 Epiretinal membranes may be caused by a variety of eye problems.
-In the majority of patients, the membrane forms as a result of a posterior vitreous detachment, which occurs with ageing.
+In most patients, the membrane forms because of a posterior vitreous detachment, which occurs with ageing.

 In some people, the vitreous is attached very firmly to the macula.
 As the vitreous starts to contract and separate, it can irritate and damage the macula area.
 This irritation causes cells to migrate and clump over the macula in an attempt to heal the area of damage.
 These cells form a thin layer of scar tissue known as an epiretinal membrane.
 It is this scar that results in the wrinkling and distortion of the macula.

 Epiretinal membranes can sometimes occur following retinal detachment surgery, laser treatment or cryotherapy (freezing treatment) for retinal tears.

 The membrane can also be associated with retinal blood vessel problems such as diabetes, retinal vein occlusion or inflammation.